digi-ron/AU-Falcon-SPUD-Project/Electrical/BaseClock/BaseClock.md

     > Picture of the inside of the AU front plastic housing.
 Note that there is no clips or screws to hold the PCB in place, barring the 2 holes where the screws were removed

-1. Reverse all previous steps using the AU Falcon plastic surround and the Territory electrical components
+1. Reverse all previous steps using the desired plastic surround and electrical components

 1. Done